SteamDatabase/FileDetectionRuleSets/descriptions/SDK.Protocol_Buffers.md

-[**Protocol Buffers**](https://protobuf.dev/) are language-neutral, platform-neutral extensible mechanisms for serializing structured data.
+[**Protocol Buffers**](https://protobuf.dev/) are language-neutral, platform-neutral extensible mechanisms for serializing structured data before, most of the time, storing or transmitting it.